-Cisco Systems provides support to IT teams through design, maintenance, and management for digital businesses.
+Cisco Systems supports IT teams through design, maintenance, and management for digital businesses.

-The company is a leading innovator for networking, security, collaboration, cloud computing, and data centers.
+The company is a leading innovator in networking, security, collaboration, cloud computing, and data centers.

 Cisco systems employ over 75,000 people and as of 2019 has a revenue of $51.9 billion with an operating income of $14.21 billion.